ricab/scope_guard/README.md

 ### Preconditions

-The callback that is used to create a `scope_guard` must respect the following preconditions.
+Besides being invocable, the callback that is used to create a `scope_guard` must respect the following preconditions.

 #### no arguments
 The callback must be invocable with no arguments.
 Use a lambda to pass